notifea/notifea-php-nette/README.md

 ## Minimum requirements

 This package will require you to use:
+- PHP 5.6 or higher if you are using nette 2.4
-- PHP 7.0 or higher
+- PHP 7.0 or higher if you are using nette 3.0
 - [guzzlehttp/guzzle](https://github.com/guzzle/guzzle) 6.0 or higher

 ## Installation